trustline-inc/probity/docs/deployment.md

 Since the exchange feature currently uses code from Uniswap, the deployment steps are slightly different.
 Edit the values in `./scripts/deployUniswap.ts` then run the command below to deploy the exchange contracts.

+> Tip: Deploy a new asset with the `deployErc20Token` and `deployNewAsset` scripts if needed

 ```
 yarn run deployUniswap <network>
 ```